 Submitting your NDIS application can trigger a range of emotions - you may feel proud, relieved, or annoyed at having to jump through hoops to access support.

-Once you submit your NDIS application, there can be several weeks wait for a response.
+Once you submit your NDIS application, the NDIS will let you know the outcome of your application within 21 days.
 This waiting period can be stressful as you continue to navigate daily life without disability supports and you may worry that you haven’t included enough information in your NDIS application.

 “Once my application to the NDIS was submitted, I had a lot of stress and anxiety around what was happening.
 Things just seemed to move very slowly.
 In terms of coping with that stress, I think it’s really important to have a good support network.
 I have close friends I talked to a lot as I was going through the process and vented anxieties and frustrations around that” – Finn, he/him, lives with Cerebral Palsy.